-I loved the book so much that I chose to write my final exam on this novel.
+I loved the novel so much that I chose to write my final exam on it.
 That’s how important I found the subplot to be.

-What is a subplot?
-It’s a secondary storyline that runs throughout your novel, weaving in and out of the bigger plot.
 There are many different types of subplots.
-Some add humour to your story like in The Simpsons Movie or Lord of the Rings: The Two Towers.
+Some add humour to your story like in The Simpsons Movie or The Lord of the Rings: The Two Towers.

-What they all have in common is they are great additions to your main plotline and they add value to your story by deepening your characters, providing conflict, giving them backstory, and/or adding interest that keeps readers
+What they all have in common is that they add value to the story by deepening the characters, providing conflict and giving them backstory.

 How Many Subplots Are In A Film?